VeryProfessional/DDRData/index.md

 Easy	0,	1-25

-Interpretation: There are only four shock arrow charts out of the fifty four analyzed songs.
-Konami knows how unpopular these types of charts are and therefore keep them simple and scarce.
+Interpretation: Shock arrows are only used in four of the fifty four analyzed songs, which makes the sample size extremely small and unreliable.
+Shock arrows are very unpopular and scarce due to their emphasis on "not playing the game".
+Therefore, while shock arrows do indeed affect the dufficulty of a song, it's best to remove them entirely to keep the spirit of DDR.

 **JPS**